 “The Hale YMCA has given so much to our local community and continually works to make our region a more productive and healthier place,” stated McCarthy.
 “I am honored to have the opportunity to give back and help this amazing organization through ‘The Conncert.’
 This is a show you do not want to miss!”

 Executive Producer for The Conncert James Doran Kellaway is pleased to simply have another opportunity to hear Pat McCarthy sing, as well as work with him.
 Kellaway remarked, “Pat is one of those classic, good-energy people you love to have on set.
 Funny when he wants to be, professional when he needs to be, and vocally talented the entire time.
 I’ve enjoyed hearing him perform at various concerts for years, and I am so appreciative that we have his distinctly rich bass tone for audiences of “The Conncert” to hear this weekend.”

 “The Conncert” or, The Connecticut Concert, is a special benefit performance for the Hale YMCA Youth and Family Center that features music from Broadway, Jazz, Rock & Roll, and Classical music performed by 30 regional vocalists backed by an orchestra.
 The dates of the show are Saturday, April 7th at 7:30pm and Sunday, April 8th at 2pm.
 Performances are being held at the Center for the Arts at Woodstock Academy and tickets are now available at the YMCA in Putnam or on-line at www.theconncert.com

 Tickets can be purchased online through the Vendini website.

 Click the button below to secure your seats!

-(Physical tickets will be available for purchase at the Hale YMCA Youth and Family Center soon.)
+Tickets are also available for purchase at the Hale YMCA Youth and Family Center in Putnam, Connecticut.